-Many different forms of punishment have been invented and used throughout human history, but they're not all equally moral.
+Many different forms of punishment have been invented and used throughout human history, but they're not all equally good, in either moral or pragmatic terms.

 From a theorical perspective, this is an excellent method (for a reason discussed in the article on imprisonment).
 Another upside is that it's a feasible option in a lot of situations where these other methods aren't.
 Pain can be used in almost any situation where the criminal is someone you have non-digital social circle intersection with.
 The drawback is that it's strictly negative-sum; it only punishes instead of extracting restitution.
 For that reason, it's generally preferable to use forced labor (see below) if possible.

-The only downside of this method is the low practicality factor: forcing labor out of a criminal generally requires the punisher to be in a position of power similar to a government.
+The only downside of this method is practicality: forcing labor out of a criminal generally requires the punisher to be in a position of power similar to a government.

 This one is unique in that it can't scale at all; it has a fixed magnitude.
-Death is mainly useful for pragmatic reasons; if the criminal(s) are an active threat, for example in the case of war (albeit that's a bad example because war isn't generally about punishment), death is often the only realistic option.
+Death is mainly useful for pragmatic reasons; if the criminal(s) are an active threat, it's often the only realistic option.

-Not much of a punishment as it doesn't actively hurt the criminal, but this one has some upsides practicality-wise.
+Not much of a punishment as it doesn't actively hurt the criminal, but this one has some practicality upsides.
 It'll almost never be counter-punished, so it's well suited to situations where the criminal holds so much power that trying to really get back at them will just get you hurt as well and not succeed.

 Exile is a lot like ostracism, except it has a lot of problems.
 It's like imprisonment in that it severely punishes anyone who was benefitting from the criminal being in their life (their family, employer, etc) but also it can't be done without controlling the borders of the area you're trying to exclude them from.
-And even if you do have that, you've no way to exclude their friends and family from visiting them (since they have the right to leave your area of control without telling you why), so it probably isn't even very effective unless you have those people's cooperation.
+And good people almost never have that.

 One more thing I want to say.
 There's a particular case that comes up very often, which is a parent seeking to punish their child.
 There are a few common ways of doing this.
 One is a "time out", which, being a form of imprisonment, is absolutely not an option for conscientious parents.
 Another is "spanking", which, while I did say many positive words about using physical pain, is also a non-option, because of the perverted nature of striking that particular body part.
 Ask yourself seriously and be honest: wouldn't that seem messed up if it was anyone other than a small child?